sonniebailey/sonniebailey.github.io/about-content.md

     </table>
 </div>

-We offer this policy for two main reasons:
+I charge this way for two main reasons:

-* To provide you with confidence that you're not committing to paying an exorbitant amount of money if the service doesn't meet your expectations.
+* To provide you with confidence that you're not committing to paying $5,000 if the service doesn't meet your expectations.

 * To keep me on my toes.
 In the world of professional services, it can be difficult to get a sense of whether clients are satisfied and their expectations are being met.
 If I tie the amount of money I receive directly to this, then there's no avoiding this feedback.

-#### What happens if I'm not satisfied with the service after the first session?

-You don't have to pay anything more than $1,000.
-It's your choice whether to have the follow-up conversation.

-#### What about if I pay the initial $1,000 but have second thoughts before the first meeting?

-If you give me notice of 24 hours, I will refund you in full.
-If you give notice of 12 hours, I will refund $500.

-#### Are there any extras?

-I provide the same service to everyone.
-There is no "would you like fries with that?" element to Fairhaven Wealth's business model.

-If you can come up with something creative you specifically want to engage me for, over and above the normal INSIGHT service, then I would consider that.
-But it hasn't happened to date.

-#### Isn't $5,000 expensive?
+#### Is $5,000 expensive?

 Yes.
 For most people.